 This course provides a comprehensive study of more complex techniques, principles, and concepts involved in the construction and interpretation of financial reports prepared for external users.
 The course focuses on the liabilities and equity side of the balance sheet, and examines more sophisticated accounting topics such as corporate taxes, leases pensions, and earning per share.

-Prerequisite(s): FMGT 1215 or FMGT 2293.
+Prerequisite(s): FMGT 1321 with a minimum "C" grade.

 Management Accounting II